 Films on Demand

 Educational films on a wide range of topics.
 Includes options to view films in short segments and read transcripts.

-Search for Speech textbooks by course number via this list of textbooks on reserve.
+Search for textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
-Request textbooks at the Circulation Desk and use for up to two hours in the Library.
+Request textbooks at the Circulation Desk.
+Use these books for up to two hours in the Library.
 Call numbers are designated by course number, e.g. SPE 130.

 - Circulating Books: Located on the Lower Level.
 Check out up to 10 books for 2 weeks at a time with your FSC ID